lorin/tla-prophecy/README.md

 [prophfile]: https://github.com/Disalg-ICS-NJU/tlaplus-lamport-projects/blob/master/learning-tlaplus/Hengfeng-Wei/learning-tlaplus-papers/AuxiliaryVariables-Lamport/auxiliary/Prophecy.tla
 [aux]:  http://lamport.azurewebsites.net/pubs/pubs.html#auxiliary

-## Queue from Herlihy & Wing paper
+## Concurrent queue from Herlihy & Wing paper

+The Herlihy & Wing paper provides an example implementation of a concurrent queue that is linearizable.

-From Section 4.2, page 475, here is the algorithm, using the pseudocode syntax from the original paper
+Here is the algorithm, from Section 4.2, page 475, using the pseudocode syntax from the original paper:

 ```
 Enq = proc (q: queue, x: item)